-A central question in evaluating the economics of solar, wind or mini-hydro power is whether the LCOE of solar power is less than then marginal energy cost.
-One way to use the LCOE is to compare the LCOE to the cost of energy.
+A central question in evaluating the economics of solar, wind, hydrogen, storage, mini-hydro, or just about anything is whether the ultimate long-run production cost — the levelised cost — LCOE, or LCOH for hydrogen, or LCOS for storage — is less than then alternatives measured at their short-term or long-term marginal cost.
+One way to use the LCOE, LCOH, LCOS or the levelised cost per unit of just about anything is to make an initial evaluation of the business case for different strategies.
+In using levelised cost per unit to evaluate business strategy, it is effective to first establish the costs of getting back your capital.
+This depends on the cost of capital, taxes, inflation, the life of the asset and the degradation rate in the productivity of an asset.
 This page works through how to compute the carrying charge components of the LCOE.
 With the carrying charge rate, you can put your own capital cost per kW, operating cost, capacity factor and derive the total LCOE.
 For example, if the renewable LCOE is less the cost marginal cost of energy, then consumer bills will be reduced from using more solar power.
 The LCOE in turn is driven by the carrying charge rate as these technologies are very capital intensive (much more capital intensive than a refinery).

 In addition to carrying charges, comparing investments must evaluate the fixed and variable costs that for electricity include fuel cost.
 The second part of this page describes how make various calculations that establish the fixed costs and the variable costs that are combined with the capital cost to establish the overall levelised cost.